r-hub/blog/content/post/2020-06-03-vignettes/index.md

 In the two previous subsections we recommended pre-building stuff, which might make some people cringe, but we like this [quote by Henrik Bengtsson in R-package-devel](https://www.mail-archive.com/r-package-devel@r-project.org/msg00812.html).

-> Some may argue that you're package is not fully tested this way, but that depends on how well your package tests/ are written.
+> Some may argue that your package is not fully tested this way, but that depends on how well your package tests/ are written.
 I tend to look at examples() and vignettes as demos, and tests/ as actually tests.
 All should of course pass R CMD check and run, but the tests/ are what really test the package.

 He also makes the point,